 - TenantID for your chosen method of authentication.
-This was recorded when PMC was installed. - InstallationID: You get this from PMC.
-Click Configuration > Adapter Installation.
-Copy the Installation ID for this script. - InstallationKey: You get this from PMC.
-Click Configuration > Adapter Installation.
-Copy the Installation Key for this script. - ServiceURI: The URL for your PMC portal.
+This was recorded when PM Cloud was installed. - InstallationID: Click Configuration > Adapter Installation to copy the Installation ID for the installer script. - InstallationKey: Click Configuration > Adapter Installation to copy the Installation Key for the installer script. - ServiceURI: The URL for your PM Cloud portal.